riadeb/MultiChoiceKP/README.md

 ### Visualise data :
 You can visualise data after each step of the preprecessing.

-#### public void visualize_data(int channel, String additionnal_title, boolean lp_filtred)
+#### public void visualize_data(int _class, String additionnal_title, boolean lp_filtred)
-Plots terms in class channel (profit, weight).
+Plots terms in _class (profit, weight).
 Set lp_filtred to true to visualise data after without the LP-dominated terms, otherwise the method plots whatever is in data field (Depending on when the method is called, in can plot raw or filtered data).